pythonbyexample/PBE/tutorial/intro.rst

 ------------
 https://github.com/pythonbyexample/PBE/tree/master/code/intro1.py

 This little program will show how to use class inheritance.
-Four trees are created, two are Bamboo trees (bamboo is really a type of grass, but..), and the other two are Birches.
-Both types of trees grow fast, but Bamboo is by far the fastest; individual trees may have different rate of growth based on environment.
+Four trees are created, two of them are Bamboo trees (bamboo is really a type of grass, but..), and the other two are Birches.
+Both types of trees grow fast, but Bamboo is by far the fastest; individual trees may have different rate of growth based on environment factors.

 I'll start by defining the parent Tree class and two classes for the types of our trees: